valentinavoetter/M4-U3---Assignment/README.md

 # M4-U3 - Assignment
 This repository includes all the deliverables required for the M4-U3 - Assignment on Computer Vision.
+This model is an assistive tool for preliminary screening only.
+It produces false negatives.
+It must NOT be used as the sole verifier for life-safety decisions.

 # Problem framing
 * Object of interest: Concrete spalling.